Feed on Posts or Comments

 After you get over the initial shock, you start to focus on the coming year and how you’re going to spend it.
 More time at work?
 Bringing more work home?
 Maybe considering some of those things mentioned above?
 Five minutes ago you probably thought something along the lines of: “Nice list.
 Very touching.
 That would be nice.
 However, the reality is I’m too busy for that stuff.
 I have a life to live!”

 How do you feel knowing that life now consists of just 525,600 minutes?
 How do you want to spend them now?
 See how quickly you can re-frame your thinking … change your mind and actions, and enhance the lives of others as well as your own?
 That’s a tremendous skill which YOU possess.
 Why wait until you hear from the doctor?
 Do it now!
 Avoid regret!
 Are you SPENDING your time or INVESTING your time.
-Think about it!

 I hope reading this message didn’t waste any of your time!

-Resources Harry K. Jones on 05 May 2010
+About Harry K. Jones

-Motivational speaker Harry K. Jones has appeared all over North America addressing subjects ranging from stress management and thinking "out of the box" to the leadership skills and strategies required to succeed in today's competitive marketplace.
-Harry K. Jones is a professional, motivational speaker and consultant for AchieveMax®, Inc., a company of motivational speakers who provide custom-designed keynote presentations, seminars, and consulting services.
-Harry has appeared all over North America addressing topics such as change, customer service, creativity, employee retention, goal setting, leadership, stress management, teamwork and time management for a number of industries, including education, financial, government, healthcare, hospitality, and manufacturing.
-For more information on Harry's presentations, please call 800-886-2MAX or fill out our contact form.
+Harry K. Jones is a motivational speaker and consultant for AchieveMax®, Inc., a company of professional speakers who provide custom-designed seminars, keynote presentations, and consulting services.
+Harry's top requested topics include change management, customer service, creativity, employee retention, goal setting, leadership, stress management, teamwork, and time management.
+For more information on Harry's presentations, please call 800-886-2629 or fill out our contact form.

 Are YOU Walking the Talk?